CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-04.md

     ![](../media/Lab-04/00.png)

- 1. In Fabric, grant the service principal access to your Fabric lakehouse.
+ 1. In Fabric, grant the service principal access to **snowflakeQS** Fabric lakehouse.

 1. From the Fabric settings, click on the admin portal.
 Scroll down to Developer settings, and under Service Principals can use Fabric APIs, enable this setting.